jhlau/topically-driven-language-model/README.md

 # Running the code (example.sh)

 #### Train a word2vec model using gensim.
-This step is *optional*, you'll only need to do this if you want to initialise tdlm with pre-trained embeddings. word2vec model settings are in the python file (word2vec.py)
+This step is *optional*, you'll only need to do this if you want to initialise TDLM with pre-trained embeddings. word2vec model settings are in the python file (word2vec.py)

 `python word2vec_train.py`